Stanced BMW E34 Touring with M5 Engine Swap and Air Suspension

 Wheels & Suspension

-The car sits low on Air Lift air suspension and a set of staggered 18” BBS RS rims with step lips that proved to be the best wheel choice for the BMW E34.
+The station wagon sits low on Air Lift air suspension and a set of staggered 18” BBS RS rims with step lips that proved to be the best wheel choice for the BMW E34.
 Interesting fact, the original modular BBS RS rims came in the 16” and were converted to 18” with a help of new step lip outer barrel.

 The interior is mostly OEM, refinished with light-grey Alcantara on the steering wheel, dash, and door panels.
 The anatomic seats are boasting the Recaro name and awesome-looking seat belts in contrasting red color.